jhucsf/fall2022/assign/assign05.md

 next broadcast is sent to a room for ease of implementation.

 Since your server has no way of shutting down, you may ignore the "in-use at exit" portion of valgrind.
-You should still fix any leaks (section marked "definitely lost"), and invalid reads, writes, and conditional jumps
+You should still fix any leaks (sections marked "definitely lost"), invalid reads, invalid writes, and invalid conditional jumps

 ### Implementation tips

 Start early!
-There are quite a few things you will need to think through in order to receive full credit.
+There are quite a few things you will need to consider in order to receive full credit.
 We recommend that you start by implementing the logic that waits for new client connections and spawns client threads to handle them.
-If you are struggling with synchronization, we recommend that you reach a basic implementation without any synchronization, which might help you identify critical sections.
+If you are struggling with synchronization, we recommend that you start with a basic implementation without any synchronization, which might help you identify critical sections.

 We recommend that you use _detached threads_.
-This means that you will not have to join them back to the primary thread, and that you do not have to save the `pthread_t`from `pthread_create()`.
+This means that you will not have to join them back to the primary thread, and that you do not have to save the `pthread_t`returned from `pthread_create()`.
 There are two safe ways to do this.
 This first is to initialize a `pthread_attr_t` struct with the correct flags using `pthread_attr_setdetachedstate()`, and pass this into the relevant argument for `pthread_create()`.
 The second is to call `pthread_detach(pthread_self())` from the child thread.
-Under no circumstances should you attempt to detach the thread from the using a call in the creating thread after the child is created as that risks a data race.
+Under no circumstances should you attempt to detach the thread using a call in the creating thread, after the child is created, as that will cause a data race.

 Don't forget to initialize your synchronization primitives before use.
 For `pthread_mutex_t`s this is `pthread_mutex_init()`.
 For semaphores, this is `sem_init()`.